zalando/postgres-operator/docs/reference/operator_parameters.md

   The default is `"log_statement:all"`

 * **enable_team_superuser**
-  whether to grant superuser to team members created from the Teams API.
+  whether to grant superuser to members of the cluster's owning team created from the Teams API.
 The default is `false`.

 * **team_admin_role**
   role name to grant to team members created from the Teams API.
 The default is